-Can you tell us about your memoir, Call the Vet?
+Can you tell us a little bit about your latest novel Killing Eva?

 Eva is a character from my first book (Lethal Profit).
 Her brother was murdered by forces unknown - and then she starts getting phone calls apparently from him.
 In this book she becomes something of a science experiment and is challenged by people she thought she knew, and by some pretty brutal strangers, to retain her sanity and to live.

 Which character did you have the most fun creating?